Sylabus. Další soubory a informace jsou dostupné přes systém Moodle

 Požadavky ke zkoušce -

-Continuous work during the course, active and honest participation in the teamwork, and successful participation in both midterm and final exams are expected from all participants.
-There will be weekly/bi-weekly tasks assigned to teams and an individual paper will have to be worked out by the teams at the end of the semester.
+Continuous work during the course, active and honest participation in the teamwork, and participation in both midterm and final exams are expected from all participants.

-Extra additional points for active participation in discussion seminars: 10 points
+Extra additional points for very active participation in discussion seminars: up to 5 points that can compensate for the points not obtained from quizzes and assignments.

-Continuous work during the course, active and honest participation in the teamwork, and successful participation in both midterm and final exam are expected from all participants.
-There will be weekly/bi-weekly tasks assigned to teams and an individual paper will have to be worked-out by the teams at the end of the semester.
+Continuous work during the course, active and honest participation in the teamwork, and participation in both midterm and final exams are expected from all participants.

-Extra additional points for active participation in discussion seminars: 10 points
+Extra additional points for very active participation in discussion seminars: up to 5 points that can compensate for the points not obtained from quizzes and assignments.

 Sylabus -